Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

-Note: It is important you don’t skip this step.
-Assuming the SQL Server uses SQL Server authentication will cost you a lot of troubleshooting time later (not that I know anything about that).
+Note: You mustn’t skip this step.
+Assuming the SQL Server uses SQL Server authentication costs you a lot of troubleshooting time later (not that I know anything about that).

 Still in the SQL Server Management Studio, expand Security, expand and right-click Logins, click New Login…, as shown in Figure 3.